 High Country continues to attract and blend experts from academia and industry, with leaders in medical specialties, the regulatory agencies and health care researchers in an informal setting to facilitate dialog and an exchange of ideas.
-The 2021 virtual meeting, with anticipated attendance of 100 participants, promises to open avenues and opportunities of collaboration on a variety of issues important to the nuclear medicine and molecular imaging community.
+The meeting consists of six to seven hours of structured sessions per day (8 sessions total).
+In between sessions, roundtable discussions will be held and there are ample opportunities for independent meetings and networking.
+In addition, two of this year’s sessions will be livestreamed to a virtual audience.
+The 2022 meeting, with anticipated attendance of 100 participants, promises to open avenues and opportunities of collaboration on a variety of issues important to the nuclear medicine and molecular imaging community.

 Over the course of four days, the High Country Nuclear Medicine Conference will offer 27 hours of content.

 On days 1 & 2, March 5-6, 2022, the AM sessions will be livestreamed to virtual attendees.
 Pending accreditation approval, these sessions will also provide 2.5 CME or VOICE credits each.